The menopause link to 40% of deaths in women

 It also makes sense to stay on top of the latest developments about women’s heart health.
 For example, scientists have found that beets can give back some of the heart protection that menopause steals

-In experiments with postmenopausal women who drank beetroot juice, researchers saw such improvements in blood flow, that they determined if the level of improved blood-vessel function could be maintained over the postmenopausal years — it could significantly reduce the risk to women’s heart health.
+In experiments with postmenopausal women who drank beetroot juice, researchers saw such improvements in blood flow, they determined if the level of improved blood-vessel function could be maintained over the postmenopausal years — it could significantly reduce the risk to women’s heart health.

 Editor’s note: There are perfectly safe and natural ways to decrease your risk of blood clots including the 25-cent vitamin, the nutrient that acts as a natural blood thinner and the powerful herb that helps clear plaque.
 To discover these and other secrets of long-lived hearts, click here for Hushed Up Natural Heart Cures and Common Misconceptions of Popular Heart Treatments!